 Claiming might be the last thing on your mind, particularly if your child is still recovering from their accident – or perhaps it’s you who is recovering from an injury.
 However, finding out if you can claim is easy – it starts with a free phone call to 0800 234 6438.
 By calling, you can get tailored, no obligation advice about whether you can claim and the next steps.

-During the call we’ll ask you some questions about the accident.
-We’ll then let you know whether we think you can make a claim.
+During the call a trained legal adviser will ask you some questions about the accident.
+They’ll then let you know whether they think you can make a claim.

-You’re under no obligation to make a claim, but if you decide to go ahead, we can pass you onto a specialist solicitor on the same call.
-They’ll then offer you a free consultation before you start your claim, and talk through what no win no fee means.
+You’re under no obligation to make a claim, but if you decide to go ahead, they can pass you onto a specialist solicitor on the same call.
+The solicitor will then offer you a free consultation before you start your claim, and talk through what no win no fee means.

 Throughout the claims process, your solicitor will be able to do most of the work on behalf of you and your child – you’ll need to do some paperwork, but they’ll be on hand to support you with this.